 Follow these strategies, and, before you know it, you’ll find yourself chatting with a local farmer over a cup of coffee at the farmer’s market or stepping in to translate for a woman checking out at the grocery store without even thinking.

-≫ Tired of feeling stuck at the intermediate Spanish plateau?
-Grab a copy of my FREE Spanish Priority Plan for Intermediate and Beyond, my step-by-step video guide detailing exactly how to break through to the advanced level.
+≫ Feeling stuck at the intermediate level?
+Grab a copy of my FREE 12-Step Guide to Overcoming the Intermediate Spanish Plateau, which details exactly how to break through to the advanced level.

-≫ Feeling embarrassed that you can’t express yourself confidently in the past tense?
-Or maybe frustrated that you take too much time to conjugate verbs in your head?
-Check out Polishing the Preterit, my self-paced course for intermediate Spanish learners to help you speak effortlessly in the preterit tense and appreciate stories in real-time as they are told by native speakers.
+≫ Do you get tongue-tied when you try to say something in the Spanish past tense?
+Check out Polishing the Preterit, my self-paced course for intermediate Spanish learners to help you speak effortlessly in the preterit tense.